Signs of Alcoholism in Veterans

 Military service creates many hazards that affect the physical and mental health of servicemen and women.
-The risks continue when service ends, as many veterans find themselves experiencing the effects of psychological and substance use disorders.
-Fortunately, there is help through VA alcohol rehab for veterans as well as alcohol rehab programs in the community.
+The risks continue when service ends, as many Veterans find themselves experiencing the effects of psychological and substance use disorders.
+Fortunately, the VA and its community partners offer help through various alcohol treatment programs for Veterans.

 Alcohol in the Military